-Aging and sun-damaged skin can be removed by a variety of methods of skin resurfacing including chemical peeling, dermabrasion and laser resurfacing (see pages 204-212).
+Aging and sun-damaged skin can be removed by a variety of methods of skin resurfacing including chemical peeling, dermabrasion and laser resurfacing (see pages 208-217).
 Each seems to have some unique qualities and an experienced surgeon can explain which procedures might be the most advantageous in your case.

 With either of these methods, outer layers of the sun damaged, wrinkled, or scarred skin are removed.
 However, only with deeper (Level III) procedures are new collagen and elastic fibers produced in the deeper layers.
-As a result some tightening of facial tissues occurs, but not to the extent which can be accomplished with surgical removal with condition-specificl face lifting and eyelid lifting techniques.
+As a result some tightening of facial tissues occurs, but not to the extent which can be accomplished with surgical removal with condition-specific face lifting and eyelid lifting techniques.
 "Light" peels generally do not produce long-term improvement in the quality and texture of your skin, but may be used as adjuncts to the methods herein described.
-The Skin Center & Total Health Spa at the McCollough Institute offers a variety of products and services designed to enhance the results and promote healing after resurfacing.
+McCollough Plastic Surgery offers a variety of products and services designed to enhance the results and promote healing after resurfacing.